NishkalankBezawada/NishkalankBezawada/README.md

 ### Hi there 👋 Nish feels "IT, isn't that hard as you see IT"
 I am Nishkalank Bezawada, and you can call me as 'Nish'

-Microsoft MVP in M365 Development & SharePoint
+Microsoft MVP in M365 Development & SharePoint.
+Self made and still developing 'Developer'.

-Its been my dream to contribute to PnP since years, Thanks to my friend and colleague Giacomo Pozzoni ([@jackpoz](https://github.com/jackpoz "Giacomo's Github")) for guiding me in my very first contribution.
+Thanks to my friend and colleague Giacomo Pozzoni ([@jackpoz](https://github.com/jackpoz "Giacomo's Github")) for guiding me in my very first contribution.
 I'm very much interested in SPFx, React, TypeScript and looking forward to learn more 😉

 - 🌱 I’m currently learning: PowerApps
 - 👯 I’m looking to collaborate on: SharePoint Framework